kubernetes/community/contributors/design-proposals/runas-groupid.md

 Inside a pod on a per Container basis, similar to how docker allows that using docker run options -u, --user="" Username or UID (format: <name|uId>[:<group|gid>]) format.

-PodSecurItyContext allows Kubernetes users to specify RunAsUser which can be overriden by RunAsUser In SecurityContext on a per Container basis.
-There is no equivalent field for specifying the primary Group of the runnIng container.
+PodSecurityContext allows Kubernetes users to specify RunAsUser which can be overriden by RunAsUser In SecurityContext on a per Container basis.
+There is no equivalent field for specifying the primary Group of the running container.

 ## Motivation

-EnterprIse Kubernetes users want to run containers as non root.
-This means running containers with a non zero user Id and non zero group id.
-This gives Enterprises confidence that their customer code Is running with least privilege and if it escapes the container boundary, will still cause least harm by decreasIng the attack surface.
+Enterprise Kubernetes users want to run containers as non root.
+This means running containers with a non zero user id and non zero group id.
+This gives Enterprises confidence that their customer code is running with least privilege and if it escapes the container boundary, will still cause least harm by decreasing the attack surface.

 ## Goals

-1: ProvIde the ability to specify the Primary Group Id for a container inside a Pod
+1: Provide the ability to specify the Primary Group id for a container inside a Pod
-2: BrIng launching of containers using Kubernetes at par with Dockers by supporting the same features.
+2: Bring launching of containers using Kubernetes at par with Dockers by supporting the same features.

 ## Use Cases